mdoege/PyTuroChamp/README.md

 On an IBM 704, one of the last vacuum tube computers, it searched four plies minimax in around 8 minutes, considering the seven most plausible moves from each position and evaluated material, mobility, area control, and King defense.

+As seven moves are calculated in each of four plies, up to 7⁴+7³+7²+7 = 2,800 positions will be analyzed, although in practice due to Alpha-Beta the number is lower.

 ***El Ajedrecista*** is an automaton built in 1912 by Leonardo Torres y Quevedo, one of the first autonomous machines capable of playing chess.
 It played an endgame with three chess pieces, automatically moving a White King and a Rook to checkmate the Black King moved by a human opponent.

 The starting position should be set up with White's King and Rook on A8 and B7, respectively, while the Black King can be positioned anywhere on the first six ranks: